-Canada is a land of lakes and rivers and while her heart is in two lands, Canada is home, and where her family is.
-But she also loves so much about Australia.
-We caught up with her to find out what she misses most about Canada why she loves Montreal in winter.
+Canada is a land of lakes and rivers and while her heart is in two lands, although Canada is home, and where her family is, Tiffany also loves so much about Australia.
+We caught up with her to find out some things to do in Montreal and why she loves the Montreal winter season.

-What do you miss about Canada?
+What do you miss most about Montreal?

 It’s nice having the four seasons because you get to experience different moods.